Nicconike/AutomatedGo/.github/CONTRIBUTING.md

 ## Code of conduct

-Help me keep **goautomate** open and inclusive.
+Help me keep **AutomatedGo** open and inclusive.
 Please read and follow the [Code of conduct](CODE_OF_CONDUCT.md).

 ## How can I contribute?

 ### Improve documentation

-As a **GoAutomate** user, you are the perfect candidate to help me improve the documentation: typo corrections, clarifications, more examples, etc. Take a look at the [documentation issues that need help](https://github.com/Nicconike/goautomate/issues/new?assignees=nicconike&labels=documentation&projects=&template=documentation.yml&title=%5BDOC%5D+).
+As a **AutomatedGo** user, you are the perfect candidate to help me improve the documentation: typo corrections, clarifications, more examples, etc. Take a look at the [documentation issues that need help](https://github.com/Nicconike/automatedgo/issues/new?assignees=nicconike&labels=documentation&projects=&template=documentation.yml&title=%5BDOC%5D+).

 Please follow the [Documentation guidelines](#documentation).